For more information on our fabulous winners, please contact email@example.com

 Outstanding Young Carer

 From the age of 12, Alana has been looking after her mum who suffers from a number of health issues.
-Sometimes things are so bad, Alana has to open envelopes and read the letters to her mum.
-Despite all this, Alana has been doing exceptionally well in school. despite being her mother’s carer.
+Sometimes, medically, things are so bad, Alana’s mother is unable to open envelopes and read the contents, which Alana will have to do for her mum.
+Despite all this, Alana has continued to do been doing exceptionally well in school.

 Supporting unpaid carers and offer them the chance to meet with other carers for support and information.
 Carers get the opportunity to receive holistic therapies day trips with person being cared for with the extended family.
 This is an organisation which helps build community networks and confidence.

 Sophia has a Masters in Mental Health Recovery with focus on meeting spiritual needs, and has practiced within the Community Mental Health Team’s.
 She also runs her own business, MorganGenus Ltd, focused on health and wellbeing, specialising in the natural minerals of relaxation Magnesium..

 Services To Volunteering

 Mac is the founder of Bikestormz a group of bike riders that ride out against knife crime pulling wheelies and tricks.

 He started this over 5years ago after losing someone very close to him through knife crime and it’s grown ever since with some events seeing over 2,000 participants.

 Outstanding Services To Education